jlstiles/CATEvarianceJCI/README.md

 Now to aggregate the data:

 In the next chunk, we notice the regular TMLE (not CV-TMLE) using logistic regression with main terms and interactions, which is severely misspecified, recovers nominal coverage for Causal Risk Difference estimation because we specify the treatment mechanism correctly.
-The plug-in estimator using logistic regression is below nominal for causal risk difference but not so bad, around 86%, due to confounding not being properly accounted for--not bad, though.
-However, they are both way way off when estimating CATE variance.
+The plug-in estimator using logistic regression is below nominal for causal risk difference but not so bad, around 86%, due to confounding not being properly accounted for.
+However, they are both way off when estimating CATE variance.

 ```r
 # get the truth